 It’s a good idea to clear any junk out of the brackets because the debris could deteriorate the surface and lead to leaks in the roof.
 You’ll also need to clean dirt, grime, bird waste, and any other substance that may have built up on your solar panels.
 You should use dish soap to remove these substances and take care not to apply too much pressure, or you could potentially damage the panels.
 You also need to check if they’re in areas prone to picking up dust.

 Another consideration you should keep on top of includes your batteries.
 You need to keep your battery terminals clean and twice a year, you should use a multimeter to check your system to make sure your output hasn’t dropped.
 While it doesn’t occur that often you should check your panels for cracks.
-Mother Nature is another thing that should be monitored, According to Do It Yourself.
+Mother Nature is another thing that should be monitored.
 You need to check wires because squirrels can eat through them.
 Also you should look at what’s underneath your solar panels because birds can nest there.

 Let GreenLeaf Install Your Solar Panels

 At GreenLeaf we install pest guards (squirrel guards or bird guards) on many systems to protect systems from this damage.
 These guards also protect the system from the build-up of debris mentioned earlier, like leaves and sticks.
 We offer a service package with a system analysis sent over biannually, in the spring and fall, as well as a panel cleaning service with service call discounts to members.